group-butler/GroupButler/README.md

   * You can change some settings of the bot.
 All the settings are placed in `config.lua`, in the `bot_settings` table
     * `cache_time.adminlist`: the permanence in seconds of the adminlist in the cache.
 The bot caches the adminlist to avoid to hit Telegram limits
-    * `testing_mode`: set it to `false` if you want the bot to ignore testing plugins.
-A plugin is a test plugin when the `test` key in the returned table is not a `nil` value or a `false` boolean value
     * `multipurpose_mode`: set it to `true` if you want to load the plugins placed in `plugins/multipurpose` folder.
 At the moment, this directory is empty
     * `notify_bug`: if `true`, the bot will send a message that notifies that a bug has occured to the current user, when a plugin is executed and an error happens
     * `log_api_errors`: if `true`, the bot will send in the `log_chat` (`config.lua`) all the relevant errors returned by an api request toward Telegram
     * `stream_commands`: if `true`, when an update triggers a plugin, the match will be printed on the console
   * There are some other useful fields that can be filled in `config.lua`
-    * `channel`: a channel where you can post something through the bot.
-Must be an username, `@` included.
-To post something, the bot must be administrator of the channel.
-Use `$post [text]` to post a message
     * `db`: the selected Redis database (if you are running Redis with the default config, the available databases are 16).
 The database will be selected on each start/reload.
 Default: 2
   * Other things that may be useful
     * Administrators commands start for `$`.
 They are not documented, look at the triggers of `plugins/admin.lua` plugin for the whole list